RillaStudios/responsiveplus/README.md

 ## 🌟 Inspiration

 This package is heavily inspired by many other responsive packages out there.
-Special mention to <a href="https://pub.dev/packages/auto_size_text" target="_blank">auto_size_text</a> and <a href="https://pub.dev/packages/auto_size_text" target="_blank">sizer</a> as their projects are heavily responsible for the inspiration of creating this package.
+Special mention to <a href="https://pub.dev/packages/auto_size_text" target="_blank">auto_size_text</a> and <a href="https://pub.dev/packages/auto_size_text" target="_blank">sizer</a> as their projects are heavily responsible for the inspiration to create this package.